 - Promote conservation and environmental initiatives and awareness.

 - Develop and foster community spirit, support community endeavours and promote the best interest of the community generally.

 - There is a maximum amount of $100,000.00 for two donation periods in one year.
 Donation requests cannot exceed $100,000.00 for the donation period.

 - Multiple small donations may be awarded (eg. $5,000.00 - $25,000.00) of the full capacity of the fund per year ($100,000.00)

 - Preference will be given to recipients who are not receiving the majority of funding for the capital project from Municipal, Federal or Provincial grants.

 - All applications must be filed through the online application form located here.

-Annually from July 1 – June 30 there are two application deadlines: October 31 and March 31.
+Annually from July 1 – June 30 there is one application deadline March 31st, 2018.

 - Potential funding recipients must complete the entire application form, and submit it with the required backup documentation before being considered by the REFDC.

 - All applications must be accompanied by a copy of your organization’s most recent audited financials OR external review.